diagreifier/diagreifier/README.md

 - **Pioneer of “Code Aware”** — unlike basic tools, diagReifier analyses architecture, dependencies and patterns to produce native-idiomatic code, not an awkward copy.
 It does not convert lines; it migrates concepts.
 - **Dual intelligent core:**
-  - **Business Logic Engine** — pure, reliable conversion of algorithms (Kotlin↔Swift, Dart→Java, etc.).
+  - **Business Logic Engine** — pure, reliable migration of algorithms (Kotlin↔Swift, Dart→Java, etc.).
   - **UI Intention Engine** — unique on the market, it interprets an Android XML layout and transcribes it into SwiftUI / Jetpack Compose, respecting each platform’s design guidelines.

 ---